Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

 For some function it is really important that it actually runs to completion.
 The reason is typically that this function forms an atomic transaction.
-If the transaction it cancelled in the middle, the objects that this transaction is manipulating end up in an invalid state.
+If the transaction is cancelled in the middle, the objects that this transaction is manipulating will end up in an invalid state.

 With todays `async fn`, implementors of such a function do not have any guarantee that their code runs to completion.
 The calling/polling side is outside of the view